Be YOU on Your Journey

-I’m a middle school teacher, mother, wife, and cat lover (I have four).
+I’m a retired teacher (Grades 5-8), mother, wife, and cat lover (I have four).
 Despite carrying 30-40 extra pounds and being diagnosed with Stage 2 breast cancer early in 2020, I’m a positive person who believes we choose our own lives.
 We choose how to live the one journey we have on Earth.

 If you’d like to know a little bit more about me, I…

-- am approaching the end of a rewarding, but stressful, career
+- am retired from a rewarding, but stressful, career

 - am in my second (and last) marriage

-- have a 19 year-old daughter and two adult step-children
+- have a 19 year-old daughter, two adult step-children, and a granddaughter

 - live in Winnipeg, Manitoba in Canada (it gets tongue-sticking-to-the-metal-fence cold here!)

-- love to talk and write about what I believe (I am working on my first book)
+- love to talk and write about what I believe (I will write a book one day)

-- love sushi, red wine, holding hands with my husband and curling up with a good book (almost always self-help or personal development)
+- love homemade healthy food, getting fresh air, meaningful conversations, holding hands with my husband, and curling up with a good book (almost always about health/wellness or personal development)

 - am a wannabe artist